ADALabUCSD/DeepPostures/README.md

 **We strongly suggest the user start with our website and use the MSSE-2021 folder as it contains the latest iteration of our research.**

 > The current codebase has been migrated to PyTorch.
-To access the previous Tensorflow implementation switch to `tensorflow` branch.
+To access the previous TensorFlow implementation switch to `tensorflow` branch.
 The tensorflow branch contains implementation for both `/JMPB-2021` and `/MSSE-2021`

 Pre-Requisites
 --------------